 We used to always make my great-grandma’s egg noodles for the main meal, but now we tend to make them the day after with leftover turkey and great homemade broth.
 Luckily any leftovers to these candied sweet potatoes are a great accompaniment to that as well.

-Stove Top stuffing has to be served for my boys.
-Kristie must have green bean casserole, Carlee is all about mashed potatoes and gravy and Chloe must have these sweet potatoes.
+The boys want the stuffing to be Stove Top.
+Kristie must have green bean casserole, Carlee is all about mashed potatoes and gravy, and Chloe must have these sweet potatoes.

 She didn’t have to tell me she meant the Better Homes and Gardens Cookbook.
 Before we were finished with the next sentence I had it out and the recipe was there.